Sou9-NFT/.github/profile/README.md

 # Sou9 NFT

-**Sou9 NFT** is a cross-platform NFT marketplace ecosystem developed as a final-year capstone project by six engineering students at **ESPRIT University**.
+**Sou9 NFT** is a cross-platform NFT marketplace ecosystem.
 It includes synchronized Web, Desktop, and Mobile applications—all connected to a shared database and blockchain infrastructure.
 The platform showcases a full-stack implementation of **Web3**, custom cryptocurrency, and rich integration with AI and third-party APIs to power a modern, immersive NFT experience.

 ---